milo/utils/README.md

 - One line code like `namespace First; AliasExpander::expand('Foo'); namespace Second;` may leads to wrong expanding.
 It is not so easy to implement it because PHP tokenizer and debug_backtrace() provides only line number, but not the column.
 This can be a problem in minified code.
 - Keywords `self`, `static` and `parent` are not expanded as in PHP 5.5, but this can be easily solved by `__CLASS__`, `get_called_class()` and `get_parent_class()` instead of AliasExpander using.

+You can find this class in own repository [alias-expander](https://github.com/milo/alias-expander).

 ------